Moonlighting at Work: What It Signals and How to Respond

 - Skill-building or a future plan.
 Ambitious people take side projects to learn, build a portfolio, or lay the groundwork for a business.
 That energy is often exactly what you'd want pointed at your own work.

 - Insecurity and hedging.
 After a period of layoffs, some people quietly build a backup income in case their main role disappears.
-A second job can be an early flight-risk signal — a person preparing, consciously or not, for a move.
+A second job can be an early flight-risk signal: a person preparing, consciously or not, for a move.

 Read that list again and the pattern is clear: moonlighting is usually a downstream symptom.
 Punishing the symptom without touching the cause simply converts a moonlighter into a leaver.
+Quiet quitting, flight risk, and moonlighting itself get used loosely in these conversations, so if you want the tight version of each, our glossary of retention and engagement terms defines them one at a time.

 Is moonlighting a red flag - or a useful signal?